hedyhefty/wooshyaApp/README.md

 # wooshyaApp
-* website for international student job seeking
+* Website for international student job seeking

-* designed by ST Wang and ZZ Zhang
+* Designed by ST Wang and ZZ Zhang

 ### init setting:
-* you have to install mysql and go get the package below:
+* You have to install mysql and go get the package below:

 ```bash
 $ go get github.com/go-sql-driver/mysql

 $ go get golang.org/x/crypto/bcrypt
 ```
-* then create the table in mysql:
+* Then create the table in mysql:

 ```sql
 CREATE TABLE stdusers(